superintgr/starter/Statements.md

+# Analysis of Structures In the Language of Diverse Branches of Scientific Study

+***The Primary Statement***
-Describe the motion of a transverse wave that has wavelength of 2, amplitudes ranging smoothly between -1, +1 expect at -0, +0 where nodes form.
+>>> Describe the motion of a transverse wave that has wavelength of 2, amplitudes ranging smoothly between -1, +1 expect at -0, +0 where nodes form.

 **Differential Equation**